 Our Boston Boating Accident Law Practice

-Dolman Law Group Accident Injury Lawyers, PA is a nationally recognized personal injury law firm staffed by an award-winning team of attorneys and legal professionals.
-Originally founded in Florida, we have expanded our practice’s reach to represent clients in Boston and throughout the United States.
-We fight on behalf of individuals who have suffered harm because of someone else’s carelessness or wrongdoing, working day-in, day-out to help ensure our clients receive the money they deserve.
+Dolman Law Group Accident Injury Lawyers, PA is a nationally recognized personal injury law firm in Boston staffed by an award-winning team of attorneys and legal professionals.
+Originally founded in Florida, we have expanded our practice's reach to represent clients in Boston and throughout the United States.
+We fight on behalf of individuals who have suffered harm because of someone else's carelessness or wrongdoing, working day-in, day-out to help ensure our clients receive the money they deserve.

 Over our years of law practice, we have secured tens of millions of dollars in compensation for our clients, including in boating accident cases.
 Our lawyers have gotten top-dollar results for boating accident victims and for families of boaters who died tragically in Boston boating incidents.
 While no result can be guaranteed, we are dedicated to pursuing the best outcome possible for our clients.